jeffreyc86/redux-workshop/README.md

 ## Setup

-Fork and clone this repo.
+Clone this repo and make a branch for your code.
 There are three subfolders with exercises:

 - `01-redux-fundamentals`
 - `02-redux-toolkit`